Skip to content

 Key Features of Datadog LLM Observability

-• 10Offers built-in evaluations for hallucination detection, prompt injection, failure to answer, toxicity, and negative sentiment.
+• Quality Evaluation: Includes built-in evaluations for hallucination detection, prompt injection, failure to answer, and toxicity, supporting custom LLM-as-a-judge evaluations.

 use cases